How to Avoid Car Leasing Pitfalls and Mistakes

 Maintenance, Maintenance, Maintenance

 Once you have leased a new car, you need to make sure to maintain it.
 Any damage or issues to the car outside of normal wear and tear that comes with driving will cost you when you turn the car in.
 Any scratch smaller than a driver's license is generally considered "normal" wear and tear.
 You should definitely be taking the car in for its maintenance and services but also make sure you get a list of the guidelines for what your dealer considers "normal wear and tear."
 You can't just assume they will be lenient!
 Remember, it is better to do your research!
+If you need money to pay for a large repair, an installment loan is an option.

 Don't Lease for Too Long